Optimal Online Generalized Linear Regression with Stochastic Noise and Its Application to Heteroscedastic Bandits: Related Work

-In contrast, only a few works have considered heteroscedastic noise in bandit settings. \citet{kirschner2018information} is the first to formally introduce the concept of stochastic bandits with heteroscedastic noise.
-In their model, the variance of the noise at each round $t$ is a function of the evaluation point $x_t$, $\rho_t = \rho(x_t)$, and they further assume that the noise is $\rho_t$-sub-Gaussian.
-Prior to their work, \citet{cowan2015normal} considers a variant of multi-armed bandits where the noise at each round is a Gaussian random variable with unknown variance. \citet{zhou2021nearly} considers linear bandits with heteroscedastic noise and generalized the heteroscedastic noise setting proposed by \cite{kirschner2018information} in the sense that they no longer assume the noise to be $\rho_t$-sub-Gaussian, but only requires the variance of noise to be upper bounded by $\rho_t^2$ and the variances are arbitrarily decided by the environment, which is not necessarily a function of the evaluation point.
+\textbf{Learning heteroscedastic bandits.} Heteroscedastic noise has been studied in many settings such as active learning \cite{Antos2010ActiveLI}, regression \citep{aitken1936iv, goldberg1997regression, Chaudhuri2017ActiveHR, kersting2007most}, principal component analysis \citep{hong2016towards, hong2018optimally} and Bayesian optimization \citep{assael2014heteroscedastic}.
+However, only a few works have considered heteroscedastic noise in bandit settings. \citet{cowan2015normal} considered a variant of multi-armed bandits where the noise at each round is a Gaussian random variable with unknown variance. \citet{kirschner2018information} is the first to formally introduce the concept of stochastic bandits with heteroscedastic noise.
+In their model, the variance of the noise at each round $t$ is a function of the evaluation point $x_t$, $\rho_t = \rho(x_t)$, and they further assume that the noise is $\rho_t$-sub-Gaussian. $\rho_t$ can either be observed at time $t$ or either be estimated from the observations. \citet{zhou2021nearly} and \citet{zhou2022computationally} considered linear bandits with heteroscedastic noise and generalized the heteroscedastic noise setting in \citet{kirschner2018information} in the sense that they no longer assume the noise to be $\rho_t$-sub-Gaussian, but only requires the variance of noise to be upper bounded by $\rho_t^2$ and the variances are arbitrarily decided by the environment, which is not necessarily a function of the evaluation point.
+In the same setting as in \citet{zhou2021nearly}, \citet{zhang2021variance} further considered a strictly harder setting where the noise has unknown variance.
+They proposed an algorithm that can deal with unknown variance through a computationally inefficient clip technique.
 Our work basically considers the noise setting proposed by \citet{zhou2021nearly} and further generalizes their setting to bandits with general function classes.

-\textbf{Bandits with Known Function Classes. } Moving beyond multi-armed bandits, there have been significant theoretical advances on stochastic bandits with function approximation.
-Among them, there is a huge body of literature on linear bandit problems where the reward function is assumed to be a linear function of the feature vectors attached to the actions \citep{dani2008stochastic, abbasi2011improved, chu2011contextual, li2019nearly, li2021tight}.
-Generalizing the restrictive linear rewards, there has also been a flurry of studies on generalized linear bandit problems \citep{filippi2010parametric, jun2017scalable, li2017provably, kveton2020randomized}.

-As for stochastic bandits with general function classes, the seminal work by \citet{russo2013eluder} introduced the notion of eluder dimension to measure the complexity of the function class and provided a general UCB-like algorithm that works for any given class of reward functions with bounded eluder dimension.
-They further proved a regret upper bound of order $\tilde{O}(\sqrt{\dim_E \log \cN \cdot T})$ for their proposed algorithm where $\dim_E$ is the eluder dimension and $\log \cN$ stands for the log-covering number of the funciton class.
-Linear bandits and generalized linear bandit problems can be seen as special cases as their proposed general model.
+We will consider extending it to the harder setting as \citet{zhang2021variance} as future work.